The Process of Creating a Bronze Sculpture

 When the clay work was finally finished, photos were taken

-so tht the family could see it and make sure that they were happy with
+sure that they were happy with

-layer of mold rubber is put on. ( It is layered on several times until
+layer of mold rubber is put on.

-it reaches just the right thickness.)
+it reaches just the right thickness.

 with a plaster "mother mold" on top of it, for strengthening the rubber mold.

-The mother mold is applied before the mold rubber is removed from the original clay sculpture.
+The mother mold is applied before the mold rubber is removed

 lying on the table, supported by the mother mold.